phetsims/qa/documentation/qa-book.md

 issue confirmations.
 Forth is Research, which focuses on the needs and features of a specific research study.
 Those needs will be elaborated on in the created issue.

+1. Dev: Deep testing on limited platforms
+2. RC-full: Deeper testing across more platforms
+3. RC-lite: Less testing, due to time constraints or just less need for testing.
+4. RC-research: Light testing.
+The QA issue will be specific about what to focus on.
+Focus will be tailored to the needs of the research study.
+(Specific features, PhET-iO data stream, specific screens,...)
+5. RC-spot check: Limited testing on targeted issue fix verification

 #### Full Screen Test

 To do the full screen test, do the following: